 Removable Dental Bridge

-A removable dental bridge may be suitable as a short-term solution to maintain tooth position while preparing for a fixed dental bridge or dental implant.
-Columbia, MD dentist, Dr. Becker does not recommend removable dental bridges as a long-term solution because they do not promote optimal health, esthetics, or function.
+A removable dental bridge is a short-term solution to maintain tooth position while preparing for a fixed dental bridge or dental implant.
+Dr. Becker does not recommend removable dental bridges as a long-term solution because they do not promote optimal health, esthetics, or function.

 Fixed Dental Bridge

 Also called a partial denture.
 A fixed-dental bridge is a prosthetic tooth that connects to two dental crowns which covers the teeth on either side of the gap.
 A disadvantage of this type of restoration is the stress it places on the natural teeth.
-If neighboring teeth are in good health, this type of dental bridge could put unneeded stress on the teeth, leading to premature wear or cavity formation.
+If neighboring teeth are in good health, this type of dental bridge could place unnecessary stress on them, leading to premature wear or cavity formation.

-A fixed dental bridge supported by dental implants instead of natural teeth provides the most lifelike replacement for missing teeth.
-Columbia, MD dentist near you, Dr. Becker has extensive training and experience with dental implants procedures.
+A fixed dental bridge supported by dental implants, rather than by natural teeth, provides the most lifelike replacement for missing teeth.
+Columbia, MD dentist near you, Dr. Becker, has extensive training and experience with dental implant procedures.

 Implant-supported dental bridges have a 35% higher success rate compared to traditional bridgework and they eliminate the need to degrade adjacent teeth.
 Additionally, dental implants promote continued bone growth, preventing both bone shrinkage and gum recession associated with traditional bridges and dentures.

-You may choose to use dental implants to secure your bridge.
-As a result, your dentist will coordinate a treatment plan for placing the implants along with the fabrication and placement of the bridge.
+If you choose to use dental implants to secure your bridge, our dentist will coordinate a treatment plan to place the implants and fabricate and place the bridge.
 This will involve surgical implantation of the titanium post and the placement of a temporary bridge.
 After a 3 to 6 month healing period, you will return to our Columbia, MD area dentist office for the permanent placement of your custom bridge.

 Dental Bridges vs. Dental Implants